 With a little bit of creativity and careful preparation, you’ll have a full house on Labor Day.

 Stumped about what to offer on Labor Day to differentiate it from any other day at your restaurant?
-Here are 14 fun ideas for Labor Day promotions.
+Here are 14 fun ideas for Labor Day promotions and marketing ideas.

 They say you can’t wear white after Labor Day, so encourage your customers to go all out in white on Labor Day.
 Create a Diner-en-Blanc style dinner party where guests wear white head to toe.